22 September 2013

 Track highlights: 1.
 "Tenement Lady" - 2.
 "Rapids" - 9.
 "Born to Boogie" (4 / 5)

-8th studio album by T. Rex.
-The album was a general success in Europe, and in particular in the UK where it reached number #4 on the albums chart list like its 1972 predecessor The Slider, but musically it's widely considered a step down for Marc Bolan.
-Except from "Tenement Lady" and "Born to Boogie" the album doesn't contain any great tracks.
+8th studio album by T. Rex follows only 6 months after The Slider (Jul.
+1973) and it's at first glance the continued journey with the same quartet and the same producer, although, it has become evident that the fast production tempo has consequences on quality.
+Tanx was a general success in Europe, and particularly in the UK where the album peaked as number #4 on the albums chart list just as the 1972 predecessor, but musically the album is widely considered a clear step down for Marc Bolan.
+Except from the two exceptional tracks "Tenement Lady" and "Born to Boogie" the album doesn't contain the 'usual' pack of great tracks.

-The biggest issue about the album is that it mostly just sounds like a copy of his former hits and a mix of David Bowie and Lou Reed compositions.
-The originality is missing, and it's just okay glam rock and boogie rock.
-Some tracks seem like attempts to move away from the style on his previous two albums into a blues or rock & roll style with slower arrangements adding strings and backing vocals like heard on Lou Reed's Transformer (1972), e.g. the tracks "Mister Mister", "Broken Hearted Blues", "Electric Slim & The Factory Hen" and "Left Hand Luke".
+The biggest issue about the album is that it mostly sounds like a copy of former hits and a mix of heavy inspiration from David Bowie and Lou Reed.
+The originality appears to be missing, and it's nearly only Okay glam rock and boogie.
+Some tracks appear like new attempts to move away from the style of his two previous albums with a stronger blues or rock & roll style with slower arrangements adding strings and backing vocals as you'll hear on Lou Reed's Transformer (1972), e.g. the tracks "Mister Mister", "Broken Hearted Blues", "Electric Slim & the Factory Hen" and "Left Hand Luke".

 [ allmusic.com 4,5 / 5 stars, Rolling Stone review without rating ]